Skip to Main Content

 • Students who enter a Post Master’s certificate program with a certain approved ARPN licensure and certification and receive prior nursing credit for a practicum course must complete three practicum courses, with a minimum of 500 hours of supervised clinical experience (167 hours in each course) in the new specialization focus area.

 Note: Students who changed specializations through enrollment and/or had to reenroll after a break in enrollment are readmitted under a newer catalog than the original catalog of admission.
+Students will be required to complete new program requirements under the assigned catalog upon readmission.
 To confirm which catalog you are enrolled under, please contact Student Success Advising.

 The didactic (classroom) and clinical components of the courses are integrated.
 The courses vary by specialization: